 - Fast-access neck heel offers great access to higher frets

 - Top-quality cable jack and noiseless toggle switch

 Brief History of Dickey Betts in The Allman Brothers Band

-Dickey Betts has a net worth in excess of forty million dollars.
+Dickey Betts has a net worth in excess of $40 million.
 Oh, it's been a long and challenging career for him to have gained that kind of wealth, but to be good enough, and loved enough to have earned that much, I doubt Betts would trade it for anything.
 In 1967, Betts, along with Berry Oakley, were traveling about with their band, The Jokers.
 Already with a fine reputation as a southern monster player, Betts and Oakley had no idea what would come.

 Brothers Gregg and Duane Allman were musical powerhouses in need of a band.
 Gregg had had a vision of a band with two lead guitarists, and also with two drummers.
 When Betts was added to the band, he got the second great lead guitarist, and one with a different and complementary style to that of his brother.
 Adding Betts to the band also gave the Allman Brothers another great songwriter, and a fine second vocalist.

 The year was 1969, and within the Florida and Georgia regions, The Allman Brothers Band was making some waves.
-While the music screamed "southern," the musicians tended to have long and shaggy haired appearances, which annoyed many potential fans.
+While the music screamed "southern," the musicians tended to have long and shaggy-haired appearances, which annoyed many potential fans.
 What was even worse, by some opinions, was that The Allman Brothers Band had a black man in the band.
 Here in the year 2018, it is easy to overlook how socially progressive the inclusion of the great drummer Jai 'Jaimoe' Johanson was then.

 Dickey Betts's Challenges With Duane Allman